timkersch/NaiveTexter/README.md

 # NaiveTexter

 #About
-NaiveTexter is a free text input spam identifier that is uses a naive bayes classifier to identify which texts are categorised as spam and which are not.
+NaiveTexter is a freetext input spam identifier that uses a naive bayes classifier to identify which texts are categorised as spam and which are not.

 For now the supervised learning uses the spambase database to illustrate the principle of the algorithm.